Eastern Province, Sri Lanka: History

 In 1815 the British gained control of the entire island of Ceylon.
-They divided the island into three ethnic based administrative structures: Low Country Sinhalese, Kandyan Sinhalese and Tamil.
+They divided the island into three administrative structures based on ethnicity: Low Country Sinhalese, Kandyan Sinhalese and Tamil.
 The Eastern Province was part of the Tamil administration.
-In 1833, in accordance with the recommendations of the Colebrooke-Cameron Commission, the ethnic based administrative structures were unified into a single administration divided into five geographic provinces.
+In 1833, in accordance with the recommendations of the Colebrooke-Cameron Commission, these three administrative structures were unified into a single administration divided into five geographic provinces.
 The districts of Batticaloa, Bintenna (part of present-day Badulla District), Tamankaduva (present day Polonnaruwa District) and Trincomalee formed the new Eastern Province.
 Tamankaduva was transferred to the newly created North Central Province in 1873 and Bintenna was transferred to the newly created Uva Province in 1886.

 The Indo-Lanka Accord signed on 29 July 1987 required the Sri Lankan government to devolve powers to the provinces and, in the interim, to merge the Northern and Eastern provinces into one administrative unit.
 The accord required a referendum to be held by 31 December 1988 in the Eastern Province to decide whether the merger should be permanent.
 Crucially, the accord allowed the Sri Lankan president to postpone the referendum at his discretion.

 On 14 November 1987 the Sri Lankan Parliament passed the 13th Amendment to the 1978 Constitution of Sri Lanka and the Provincial Councils Act No 42 of 1987, establishing provincial councils.
 On September 2 and 8 1988 President Jayewardene issued proclamations enabling the Northern and Eastern provinces to be one administrative unit administered by one elected Council.
 The North-East Province was born.

 The proclamations were only meant to be a temporary measure until a referendum was held in the Eastern Province on a permanent merger between the two provinces.
 However, the referendum was never held and successive Sri Lankan presidents issued proclamations annually extending the life of the "temporary" entity.